stehrn/twelve_factor/README.md

 The redis container needs a bit of a retrofit first since we're now in the world of inter-container communication (or networking) and need to configure things so the containers can communicate with each other.

 #### Retrofit redis container so service container can connect
-Lets make use of a user defined [bridge network](https://docs.docker.com/network/bridge/), its good security practice as ensures only related services/containers can communicate with each other.
+Lets make use of a user defined [bridge network](https://docs.docker.com/network/bridge/), it's good security practice as ensures only related services/containers can communicate with each other.

 Create a new network:
 ```cmd